fuzzlove/PY2B64-Shell-Encoded/README.md

 PowerShell 2 B64 (Custom) - Reverse Shell PoC

+an interpreter needa both the server.py, and client.py to be able to permit a more reaslistec attack.

 Use a portable python interpreter like https://github.com/EdwardLab/binpython/releases/tag/0.46 to get the best results.

 Run on the target host: